Alan Brown (footballer, born 1914)

-Biography
+Early life

 Born in Corbridge, Northumberland, Brown is best remembered for his managerial career.
 Although he never won a major trophy, he was regarded as one of football's most inventive tactical minds and earned a reputation for honesty and openness amongst his peers.
 His passion for the game is illustrated by a famous quote in which he, in all sincerity, described football as "one of the biggest things that happened in Creation."

-Early years

 Brown was the son of a painter and decorator and was sent to Hexham Grammar School as a child.
 Whilst there he developed a desire to become a teacher.
 However, growing up during the Great Depression as part of a large working-class family, Brown's parents were unable to afford to pay for his further education.
 Brown's other passion was for football; however, as Hexham played rugby he had to play as a standoff half for his school side on Saturday mornings and then as a centre half for Corbridge United in the afternoons.
 Brown was a cousin of the England international footballer Austen Campbell, who played as a half-back for Huddersfield Town and Blackburn Rovers.